CodyCodingCode/1800_DTC10/README.md

 ├── firestore.indexes.json   # Firebase init file
 ├── firestore.rules          # Firebase init file
 ├── gameplay.html            # Main gameplay page of the app
-├── index.html               # landing HTML file, this is what
+├── storage.rules            # Firebase init file
 users see when you come to url
 ├── leaderboard.html         # Competative leaderboard to track  user progress
-├── Login.html               # Login page for the user to login ├── main.html                # Welcome page of the app
+├── index.html               # Login page for the user to login ├── main.html                # Welcome page of the app
 ├── profile-page.html        # User info page for the app
 └── README.md